INFORMATION FOR TOWN FANS

 At the ground

-We will be located in the Bramall Lane Stand.
+We will be located in the H.E.
+Barnes (Bramall Lane) Lower Stand.

 Disabled wheelchair and ambulant disabled fans will be located in the Bramall Lane Lower Stand / Westfield Corner.
 These wheelchair spaces and seats can be accessed via the ambulance gate off the car park by the Copthorne Hotel and Legends of the Lane museum.